 In order to construct hash functions for mapping textual responses to hashcodes, we will first select from a training dataset a random subset of text structures (responses) $\bs{S}^R \subset \bs{\bar{S}}$ of size $|\bs{S}^R|=M$, called a {\em reference set}.
 Further, let $h_l(S_i)$, $l=1,\cdots, H$, denote a set of $H$ binary-valued hash functions, and let $\bs{h}(S_i)$ denote vector $\{h_l(S_i)\}_{l=1}^H$.
 The hashcode representation of response $S_i$ will be given as $\bs{c}_i=\bs{h}(S_i)$.

 To generate a hash function $h_l(S_i)$, for each bit $l$, we first select a random subset $\bs{S}^R_l \subset \bs{S}^{R}$ of the reference set, $|\bs{S}^R_l|=2\alpha$.
-Next, we assign label 0 to $\alpha$ randomly selected elements of $\bs{S}^R_l$, and label 1 to the remaining $\alpha$ elements of that set, creating an artificial binary-labeled training dataset, which can be now fed into any binary classifier to learn a function $h_l(S_i)$.
-We generate $H$ such random splits of the reference set, and learn the corresponding $H$ binary classifiers, or hash functions.
-We also tried k-nearest neightbor classifier (kNN), resulting into hashing approach we refer to as {\em LSH-RkNN}.
+Next, we assign label 0 to $\alpha$ randomly selected elements of $\bs{S}^R_l$, and label 1 to the remaining $\alpha$ elements of that set, creating an artificial binary-labeled training dataset~\footnote{For a more sophisticated methodology to assign the artificial binary labels, and to select the random subsets of $\bs{S}^{R}$, refer to the recent work by \cite{garg2019nearly}.}, which can be now fed into any binary classifier to learn a function $h_l(S_i)$.
+We generate $H$ such random splits of the reference set, and learn the corresponding $H$ binary classifiers, as hash functions.
+We also tried kernelized k-nearest neighbor classifier (kNN), resulting into hashing approach we refer to as {\em LSH-RkNN}.

 Overall, to obtain a hashcode of a given response $S_i$, we must compute $M$ kernel similarities, $K(S_i, S_j), \forall S_j \in \bs{S} ^R$.
 For a limited size~($M$) of the reference set $\bs{S}^R$, hashcodes can be computed efficiently, with the computational cost linear in $H$; also, note that LSH techniques described above are easily parallelizable.